Compositional theories for host-core languages: A ``kernel'' host-core calculus

-Observe that a translation between the two host parts of theories induces a \emph{change of base} for the core language, which means the core part of the first host language can be embedded in the second one using the translation between the hosts.
-In particular a translation can be formally split in two components, one acting on the host part, and the other one acting on the core language induced by the change of base.
-We will provide a formal definition of change of base in the following section where we introduce the $\VCcalcolo$-semantics.
+\begin{defi}[Category of $\VCcalcolo$-theories] The category $\catvcalcolo$ has $\VCcalcolo$-theories as objects and $\VCcalcolo$-translations as morphisms. \end{defi} Observe that a translation between the two host parts of theories induces a \emph{change of base} for the core language, which means the core part of the first host language can be embedded in the second one using the translation between the hosts.
+In particular a translation can be formally split into two components: one acting on the host part, and the other one acting on the core language induced by the change of base.
+We will provide a formal definition of change of base in the next section where we introduce the $\VCcalcolo$-semantics.